Digital signatures are a cryptographic tool used to verify the authenticity and integrity of digital data.

 - He then compares the original hash (from the decrypted signature) and the new hash (from the received message).

-- If they match, it proves that the message is authentic and has not been tampered with during transmission.
+- If they match, the message is authentic and has not been tampered with during transmission.

 Where do we use it?